Elliott with 2 Ts

-Elliott with 2 Ts is the stage name of Elliott Lee Puckett, an American drag performer most known for competing on season 13 of RuPaul's Drag Race.
+Elliott with 2 Ts (born July 30, 1993) is the stage name of Elliott Lee Puckett, an American drag performer most known for competing on season 13 of RuPaul's Drag Race.

 Career

 Elliott with 2 Ts competed on season 13 of RuPaul's Drag Race.
 On the season's premiere episode she, alongside Kahmora Hall, lost a lip-sync to "Lady Marmalade" against Tina Burner and was subsequently eliminated by her fellow contestants via a vote.
 However, she returned to the competition as part of the winners' group; upon the two groups reuniting she surprised the contestants who had chosen to eliminate her by hiding behind a wall.
 She impersonated Rue McClanahan during the Snatch Game challenge, which she was eliminated for after losing a lipsync to "Fascinated" by Company B against Utica Queen, ultimately placing ninth overall.
 Two episodes prior she eliminated LaLa Ri after winning a lipsync against her to Kelly Clarkson's "Whole Lotta Woman".
 At the season's reunion alongside the other eliminated queens, Elliott performed a pre-recorded lipsync number, which in her case was "Hideaway" by Kiesza.